sfsy1/face_servo/README.md

 # face detection + servo control
 ### Note
 I didn't manage to get RabbitMQ working unfortunately.
-It is already installed on the Raspberry PI (although an older version due to some dependency issues).
+It is already installed on the Raspberry Pi (although an older version due to some dependency issues).
+The code and some info (Pinout Diagram) can be found on the Desktop of the Pi.
 ### Info
 * `face_detection_arduino.ipynb` contains the face detection + arduino serial communication code in Python.
 Packages needed:
   * OpenCV